Marc Le Fur: Political positions

 Le Fur has actively promoted the defence of the regional languages of France.
-He was an important contributor to the French constitutional law of 23 July 2008 that amended the Constitution of France to recognise regional languages as part of France's national heritage in Article 75-1.
+He was an important contributor to the constitutional law of 23 July 2008 which amended the Constitution of France to recognise regional languages as part of France's national heritage in Article 75-1.

 He has been a supporter of the attempts to have the Loire-Atlantique department transferred from the Pays de la Loire region to Brittany.

 In April 2013, Le Fur was part of a demonstration in Paris against the legalisation of same-sex marriage in France.
-A video was shared of him trying to physically hold back National Gendarmerie personnel as they were attempting to remove protestors who were sat on the ground.
+A video showed him trying to physically hold back National Gendarmerie personnel as they were attempting to remove protestors sat on the ground.
 After he failed, Le Fur knocked the hat off a gendarme's head.
-He later stated he stayed until late in the night wearing his official sash to be recognisable as a Member of Parliament alongside other demonstrators to avoid the demonstration being the target of police violence.
+He later stated he stayed until late in the night wearing his official sash to be recognisable as a deputy alongside other demonstrators to avoid the demonstration being the target of police violence.
 Later that month, he was sanctioned in the National Assembly along with Yves Albarello and Daniel Fasquelle for their behaviour in Parliament.

-In November 2013, Le Fur also took part in a Bonnets Rouges demonstration in Quimper against a proposed ecotax.
+In November 2013, Le Fur took part in a Bonnets Rouges demonstration in Quimper against a proposed ecotax.

-In The Republicans' 2017 leadership election, Le Fur endorsed Laurent Wauquiez for the party leadership.
+In the 2016 The Republicans presidential primary, Le Fur supported François Fillon.
+In The Republicans' 2017 leadership election, he endorsed Laurent Wauquiez for the party leadership.
 Ahead of the 2022 presidential election, he publicly declared his support for Michel Barnier as The Republicans' candidate.